healthify/guides/code-review/README.md

   able to read individual updates based on their earlier feedback.
 * Seek to understand the reviewer's perspective.
 * Try to respond to every comment.
-* Wait to merge the branch until Continuous Integration (TDDium, TravisCI, etc.) tells you the test suite is green in the branch.
+* Wait to merge the branch until Continuous Integration (TravisCI) tells you the test suite is green in the branch.
-* Merge once you feel confident in the code and its impact on the project.
+* Merge when approved by the person reviewing your code.

 Reviewing Code
 --------------